Peeragogy/course/semester2.md

 ##### Proposed Agenda

-1. Introductions and discuss how everyone is doing
+1. Check-in and discuss how everyone is doing
 2. Review this agenda
 3. Decide what we will use for notes: zoom chat, Google Doc, other
 4. Everyone choose a Rheingoldian role to play below in the meeting